farhi/remote-desktop/README.md

 - The rendering of the web service is responsive design.
 It adapts to the browser window size.
 - Can monitor running sessions.
 - Can mount host volumes.
+- Can optionally assign physical GPU to sessions (see below).

 Installation
 ============